fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Prerequisites

-Participants are expected to have good programming skills, basic knowledge of web programming and databases, and have mastery of the Git version management system.
+Participants are expected to have good programming skills, basic knowledge of web programming and databases, and know the basics of the Git version control system.
 You are also expected to have perseverance and a capacity for solving problems and seeking information independently.

 Previous knowledge of JavaScript or other course topics is not required.